A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 The Cost of Treating Various Critical Illnesses

-There are only 5 critical illnesses (CI) that make up more than 90% of all CI claims.
+As for life insurance, there are five critical illnesses (CI) that make up more than 90% of all CI claims.

 And they are:

-By far, cancer is the most important as it makes up the majority of the CI claims.
+By far, cancer is the most important as it makes up the majority of CI claims.

-And its prevalence is strong: the lifetime risk of getting cancer is 1 in every 4-5 Singaporeans.
+And its prevalence is high: the lifetime risk of getting cancer is 1 in every 4-5 Singaporeans.

-It’s usually a combination of surgery, chemotherapy radiation therapy.
-And they required for the longer term.
+It’s usually a combination of surgery, chemotherapy, and radiation therapy.
+And they’re required for a prolonged period.

 As such, late-stage cancer treatments can cost $100,000 to $200,000 yearly.